Jexah/DotaHostManager/README.md

  - It has now changed to being compiled directly into the Lua
  - AddonCompiler.compileAddons() now has an optional serverSettings string, if set, that string will be stored into the Lua loading scripts
  - That string currently ISN'T processed, but it will be :)

+###Webserver Layout###
+ - wwwroot/
+  - addons/
+   - addonID.txt (there is one for each addon)
+  - DotaHostManager.exe (this is the actual program)
+  - DotaHostManagerUpdater.exe (this is the updater)
+  - version.txt (this contains version info for the client program)

+NOTE: If you want to change this layout, you NEED to change the layout in the DotaHostClientLibrary/Globals.cs

 ###Todo###
  - Everything XD